Seaborn vs. Matplotlib

 When to Use Each

-- Use Matplotlib when you need full customization or are working with non-statistical plots.
+Matplotlibwhen you need deep customization or are working on non-statistical plots. - Use

 Want to learn more?